auth0-samples/auth0-php-web-app/00-Starter-Seed/README.md

 Before starting, make sure you have `composer` and `php` installed.

-Rename the `.env.example` file to `.env` and populate it with your app's client ID, client secret, domain, and callback URL.
+Copy the `.env.example` file to `.env` and populate it with your app's Domain, Client ID, and Client Secret.
 These can be retrieved from your [Auth0 dashboard](https://manage.auth0.com).

 ## Running the App